 Miller has helped develop an extensive set of dynamics and controls technology laboratories on the space shuttle, the Mir space station, and the International Space Station.
 He is currently developing reconfigurable spacecraft concepts that permit a variety of capabilities through proximity operations and docking of modular satellites.
 Miller has also helped develop a technique to control satellite formations without the need for propellant.

 Miller’s comprehensive research experience, vast technical knowledge, investigative skills, and unique teaching abilities have prepared him to lead in the creation of agile space solutions for the most critical issues challenging Aerospace’s customers.

-Miller earned his bachelor’s and master’s degrees and a Ph.D. in aeronautics and astronautics, all from the Massachusetts Institute of Technology.
+Miller earned his bachelor’s and master’s degrees and an Sc.D. in aeronautics and astronautics, all from the Massachusetts Institute of Technology.